bhaggerty/JD/README.md

+#Recruiting Coordinator#

+CoreOS is hiring a Recruiting Coordinator to join our growing team.
+You will be supporting a small team of recruiters but a large volume of hiring and interviewing activity.
+This rolle will play a huge part in CoreOS' success and growth.

+At CoreOS we develop cutting edge infrastructure products centered around distributed systems to build "Google-like Infrastructure for Everyone Else" (GIFEE).
+On this journey we have introduced popular and widely deployed products and open source projects like CoreOS Linux, etcd, Quay.io, Tectonic, rkt and many more.

+**Primary Responsibilities Will Include***

+- Support recruiters and hiring managers to build world class teams.
+- Ensure a positive onsite interview experience for all candidates
+- Manage scheduling for interviews and communicate logistics to candidates and teams
+- Improove and streamline our interview scheduling process
+- Keep information and status' up to date in our applicant tracking system

+**Relevant Skills/Experience May  include**

+- Highly organized,and excellent follow through
+- Previously working collaboratively with recruiters and hiring managers
+- Knowledge of hiring processes and practices
+- Experience working with multiple Applicant Tracking Systems
+- Worked with the google suite of tools and know their pitfalls
+- Aiblity to creatively come up with solutions to patch holes in our process

 #User Experience Researcher#

 CoreOS is hiring a user researcher to join our growing design team.
 You will be the first researcher at the company and will have an enormous impact on our culture of design thinking.